jinstrider2000/fitness-tracker-rails/README.md

 # Fitness Tracker (Rails)

-A simple fitness web app made in Rails (now with Twitter-style following!), by Efrain Perez Jr.
+A simple fitness web app made in Rails (now with Twitter-style following AND JQuery front-end!), by Efrain Perez Jr.

 ## Installation